bastodian/Dimensions/DifferentialExpression-GO-Analysis/README.md

     ReadCounts/DC12_R1T6_1

 ### IMPORTANT ###
-# To make the Trinity wrapper work with the transformed Panther gene counts it needs to be
+# To make the Trinity wrapper (abundance_estimates_to_matrix.pl) work with the transformed
-# modified
+# Panther gene counts it needs to be modified.
 #
 # The following keys on lines 85-92 need to be changed from:
 0       transcript_id